monktastic/blog/pages/a-day-in-the-life.md

 Are we there yet?
 I don't know... is the Python code in this document colored?

-I sure hope so, because there's something I wanted to get back to.
+I sure hope so, because there's something I was trying to get done.
 Now if only I could remember what it was....